On the Nuisance of Control Variables in Regression Analysis

-Drawing substantive conclusions from control variables is common however in applied research.
-Authors frequently make use of formulations such as: \emph{``control variables have expected signs"} or \emph{``it is worth noting the results of our control variables"}.
-Based on the volume of papers published in the last five years in \emph{Strategic Management Journal}, we found that 47 percent of papers that made use of parametric regression models also explicitly discussed the estimated effects of controls.\footnote{ We analyzed all research articles published in Strategic Management Journal between January 2015 and May 2020 and found that, out of a total number of 458 papers which included parametric regression models, 213 proceeded to explicitly interpret and draw substantive conclusions based on the marginal effects of control variables.} Moreover, in our own experience as authors of empirical research papers, we encountered instances in which reviewers specifically asked us to provide an economic interpretation of control variable coefficients.
-The argument was that, although they were not the main focus of the analysis, the controls could still provide valuable information to other researchers in the field who are investigating related research questions.
-In the following, we will explain why this approach is potentially misleading and should therefore better be avoided.
+Drawing substantive conclusions from control variable estimates is common, however.
+Authors frequently make use of formulations such as: ``control variables have expected signs" or ``it is worth noting the coefficients\footnote{In linear regression models, marginal effects of explanatory variables are constant and can be represented by a single parameter.
+In the following we will therefore mainly refer to regression coefficients of control variables although our arguments also apply to marginal effect estimates obtained from nonlinear models.} of our control variables".
+Below, we present the results of a literature review of papers published in \emph{Organization Science} and \emph{Strategic Management Journal} between 2015 and 2020, in which we found that 47 percent of manuscripts using regression methods also explicitly discussed the estimated effect sizes of controls.
+This is in line with \Textcite{Carlson2012}, who identified 48 percent of papers published in the Academy of Management Journal, Journal of Applied Psychology and Strategic Management Journal in 2007 that interpreted and discussed the effects of controls.
+Moreover, in our own experience as authors of quantitative research papers, we frequently encountered instances in which reviewers asked us to provide an interpretation of control variable coefficients.
+The justification that was often given was that, although they were not the main focus of the analysis, controls could still provide valuable information for other researchers in the field who are investigating related research questions.